lutzleonhardt/codesearch/docs/implementation-plan.md

 By integrating colorization early (Step 3) in a simple helper function, all subsequent steps and outputs are easily stylized.
 You can refine color choices as you go.
 This incremental approach ensures that by the time you are testing and integrating with real LLM and tools, you already have a consistent way to present different kinds of information visually.

 This plan provides a detailed roadmap and shows you how to weave colorized output into the development process from the start.

+# Next ToDos
+- add a note "Content is truncated, missing lines: {number of lines missing}" when the result is truncated
+- Tool CTags
+  - possibility to pass a language
+  - action: generate_tags does not need to show parameters
+- Tool Directory
+    - use a regex filter for filtering files
+    - extend the exclude_filter to exclude files
+- Tool Terminal
+  - preferred tools: rg, grep, find, ls.
+- Tool ReadFile
+    - no limit on file size
+later:
+- do recognize / commands and when thy are wrong
+- /clear or /reset
+- cursor navigation
+- input history
+- add streaming